 1. Preheat oven to 350 degrees.

-5. Stir in nuts.
-Pour batter into prepared pan.
+5. Pour batter into prepared pan.
 Bake for about 25 minutes.
 Cool slightly.

-6. White brownies bake, mix powdered sugar, butter, milk and extract (all the white topping ingredients) with a fork until smooth.
+6. While brownies bake, mix powdered sugar, butter, milk and extract (all the white topping ingredients) with a whisk until smooth.